John Joseph O'Hara: Auxiliary Bishop of New York

 O'Hara was named titular bishop of Ath Truim and an auxiliary bishop of the Archdiocese of New York by Pope Francis on June 14, 2014.
 He was consecrated by Cardinal Timothy Dolan in St. Patrick's Cathedral in Manhattan on August 4, 2014.
 Auxiliary bishops Gerald Walsh and Dominick Lagonegro were the co-consecrators.
-O'Hara's crosier had been used by the late Cardinal Terence Cooke, a former Archbishop of New York.
+O'Hara's crosier had been used by Cardinal Terence Cooke, a former archbishop of New York.

-In October 2017, O'Hara intervened to force out the International Human Rights Art Festival from performing at one of the churches in his diocese, because of its gay and transgender content.
-The church offered to host the event if these specific acts were rejected, but the director of the festival declined.
-In contrast, after Staten Island's 2020 Saint Patrick's Parade was heavily criticized for excluding supporters of gay rights, O'Hara planned to meet with the "hard line" parade organizer to urge "change in the future".
+In October 2017, O'Hara intervened to prevent the International Human Rights Art Festival from performing at one of the churches in the archdiocese due to some gay and transgender content.
+The archdiocese offered to host the event if these specific acts were rejected, but the festival director declined.
+In contrast, after Staten Island's 2020 Saint Patrick's Parade was heavily criticized for excluding supporters of LBGTQ+ rights, O'Hara planned to meet with the "hard line" parade organizer to urge "change in the future".

 Retirement

-On February 7, 2021, O'Hara reached the mandatory retirement age of 75 and submitted his letter of resignation as auxiliary bishop of the Archdiocese of New York to Pope Francis, as required by canon law.
-On April 7, 2021, the Pope accepted O'Hara's resignation.
-He has continued to serve as episcopal vicar of Staten Island, joined by Bishop Peter John Byrne in 2022, and as vicar of planning for the archdiocese.
+On February 7, 2021, O'Hara reached the mandatory retirement age of 75 and submitted his letter of resignation as auxiliary bishop of New York to Pope Francis, as required by canon law.
+On April 7, 2021, the pope accepted O'Hara's resignation.
+He has continued to serve as episcopal vicar of Staten Island and as vicar of planning for the archdiocese.